KahnSvaer/KahnSlaver/README.md

 - 👋 Hi, I’m @Shivansh_Pachnanda
-- 👀 I’m interested in GameDevelopment and MachineLearning
+- 👀 I’m interested in Game-Dev and MachineLearning
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and Python
-- 💞️ I’m looking to collaborate on Anything
+- 💞️ I’m looking to collaborate on Anything interesting
 - 📫 How to reach me shivansh.pachnanda1@gmail.com

 <!---